tokland/shoogle/README.md

 ========

 * Provides infrastructure for Oauth2 authentication (console and browser).
-* Exposes all services supported by the Python Gooogle API.
+* Exposes all services supported by the Gooogle Python API.

 Notes
 =====

-* You must create keys/client_secrets_file whenever necessary.
-Each service has its own policies, check the Google documentation.
+* You must create your own keys/ or client-secrets-file whenever necessary from the Developers console.
+Each service has its own policies, check the Google documentation for more details.

 Examples
 ========